 When you’re looking into productivity apps, it’s important to make sure that productivity apps aren’t getting in the way of actual productivity.
 It’s easy to spend hours putting your tasks into a to-do list app.

 However, it doesn’t benefit you if you don’t move beyond the app to actually complete the tasks.
 This can be especially problematic if you frequently jump between productivity apps.

 10. Set rewards for yourself.

-Plan to reward yourself for your productivity.
+Finally, another way to stop being lazy is by planning to reward yourself for your productivity.
 You can make your reward be anything you want, as long as it will motivate you.
 What matters is that you only give yourself that reward once you’ve completed the task.